 As its name implies, Mini LED panels pack in more LEDs into each inch of a screen than traditional TVs – over 25,000 in the 75-inch 8-Series Mini LED TV – promising even light distribution, uniform color reproduction and wider viewing angles.

-We'll see our first TCL TVs with HDMI 2.1 support, too, enabling 8K/60Hz and 4K/120Hz video passthrough over cable input.
+The first TCL TVs with HDMI 2.1 support have arrived in 2021 too, enabling 8K/60Hz and 4K/120Hz video passthrough over cable input.

 TCL's QLED (quantum dot) displays support a wide color gamut display, approaching 100% of the DCI-P3 color space coverage.
 This, alongside TCL’s Mini LED technology, should make for more vibrant colors, heightened contrast, and better viewing angles.

-TCL continues to work on a number of more unusual form factors, like massive curved screens and concrete subwoofers, though most don't make their to market – especially Western ones.
+TCL continues to work on a number of more unusual form factors, like massive curved screens and concrete subwoofers, though most don't usually make it to western markets.

 TCL TV: new for 2020 (UK)

 Reading in the UK?
-Here's our pick of the best sets of 2020, as well as the flashy new sets coming your way this year.
+Here's our pick of the best TCL sets of 2020.

 TCL C71 QLED (available in 50, 55, 65-inch): The first TCL QLEDs to hit the UK start with the C71, a 4K HDR television running on the Android TV OS.
 Featuring a "frameless", zero-bezel design and adjustable TV stand, along with multi-HDR support and voice assistant integration, it has the trappings of a high-end television but starts at just £499 for the smallest 50-inch model.
 Now available in the UK.